TheAcharya/Airlift/README.md

   --workers                          total number of worker threads to upload your data (default: 5) -h, --help                         show this help message and exit

+dropbox options:
+  --dropbox-token                    your Dropbox token here --attachment-columns               specify one or more attachment columns

 column options:
   --disable-bypass-column-creation   creates new columns that are not present in Airtable's table